Using Wow Model Viewer you can 3D print a version of your character. I had a few issues when using the software so I’m writing a post about it.

 This may fix the issue for some people.
 Try to launch the wow model viewer and find your wow install.
 See if you have any luck using it this way.

-If it still doesn’t launch for you then you can try using a direct import of your character from the WOW armoury.
+If it still doesn’t launch for you then you can try using a direct import of your character from the WOW armory.

 Alternative way to get your character into the wow model viewer

 Go directly to blizzard and your wow account.
-This is the armoury where all your characters are.
+This is the armory where all your characters are.
 Do a search for your character.

 This is the information you’ll see.
-You can see all your armour, enchants, raids etc.
+You can see all your armor, enchants, raids etc.

 Copy the link to your character from the browser search bar.
 This is the link you’ll need to put into the model viewer program.

 Open Wow Model Viewer.
 It still will ask you where your wow install is located and hopefully, it will work for you.
 I still click ok at the pop-ups but then just wait for it to fail.

 When my character was imported the armour and transmogs were different.
 We can fix a lot of this.
 Using the menu on the right > select the part you want to modify.
 In the video I selected legs first.
 This opens a leg window of the parts you can use.